ShifaYahya/background-changer/README.md

 A simple React project that allows users to change the background color with a click of a button

-# Features
+<h3>Features</h3>
--Interactive onClick functionality to dynamically change the background color.
+-Interactive onClick functionality to dynamically change the background color. <br>
 -Utilizes React's useState for state management.